Are you serious about getting a bodybuilder’s body on a vegan diet?

 - 3Figure out what to eat.

 These are the three principles you need to abide by to set up your diet for success, grow your biceps and become awesome.

-At a first glance it might look rather simple, I mean it shouldn't be too hard if there's only three steps involved..
+It might initially look rather simple; I mean it shouldn't be too hard if there are only three steps involved…

 It ranges from either underestimating calorie needs, eating way too little fat (to where it's detrimental to health), not enough protein to optimize muscle growth and repair, not nourishing their body with all the vital micronutrients, and so on and so forth.

 Especially number three on the list seem to trip people up, especially beginners to a vegan diet.

 So without further ado, onwards to step 1!

 Step 1.
 Figure Out Your Calories

 Weight gain and weight loss is not dictated by wizardy, even though it might seems like that's the case at times.

 Nor does it depend on if you eat slimming so-called 'healthy' foods, or fattening 'unhealthy' foods.

 Calories in and calories out.